 Moving out of harm’s way

-As men we are valuable to the people who matter to us just as the king piece is the most valuable piece on the board.
+As men, we are valuable to the people who matter to us just as the king is the most valuable piece on the board.
 We are important to our families, our communities and we are important to the churches that the Lord has us a part of.
-If we fail to learn the board of life we will put ourselves and others who depend upon us at risk and being captured by the enemy.
-The game of chess requires a person to also look closely at the move that his opponent has made against him and how that move can be counter.
+If we fail to learn the board of life we will put ourselves and others who depend upon us at risk of being captured by the enemy.
+The game of chess requires a person to also look closely at the move that his opponent has made against him and how that move can be countered.
 Sadly most men do not learn the board of the streets they run and not making the right decisions which cost them greatly.
-By a man not moving out of harm’s way it cost him his freedom by being locked behind bars and his love ones being locked up with him.
+By a man not moving out of harm’s way it cost him his freedom by being locked behind bars and his family members being locked up with him.
 Those who come and visit him have to speak with him behind a glass window for a few hours.
-A man’s mother or wife before coming to see her son or husband has to go through an uncomfortable inspections which can make them feel violated because the man refused to move out of harm’s way.
+A man’s mother coming to see her son has to go through an uncomfortable inspection which can make them feel violated because the man refused to move out of harm’s way.

 Blocking the attacks of the enemy

-In chess there are three basic strategies that a player must know to become a great chess player.
+In chess, there are three basic strategies that a player must know to become a great chess player.
 A player must be able to control the center of the board with his two center pawns.
-When a player has control of the center of the board it will position him on how to attack his opponent and at the same time minimize his ability to attack his pieces.
+When a player has control of the center of the board it will position him on how to attack his opponent and to also neutralize the opponent ability to attack him.
 A chess player must be able to get all of his pieces involved in the game so that it will help him to maintain control of the board.
-Finally, a chess player must be able to be block or build a wall for his king very quickly so that it is not put his king into check.
+Finally, a chess player must be able to block or build a wall for his king very quickly so that it is not put into check.
 When a player king has been put in check by his opponent, the person can protect his king by either using his rook or bishop which could block his opponent’s attacking piece.
 Once the attacking piece has been blocked it would allow the player to further strategize on attacking his opponent’s king.

 The Lord has given us “the weapons of our warfare which are mighty through God to the pulling down of strongholds” which will allow us to block the fiery darts of the enemy.
 We also have to put on the armor of God (Ephesians 6:13-18) so that “when the enemy comes in like a flood, the Spirit of the Lord will block or raise up a standard against him” (Isaiah 59:19).
-The other various pieces like the queen, the rooks and the bishops can be used by a chess player for blocking purposes but also for attacking the other opponent’s walls.
+The other various pieces like the queen, the rook, and the bishop can be used by a chess player for blocking or attacking the other opponent’s walls.
 The Lord has also given us as men gifts and talents so that we can fulfill His purpose for our lives.
-Some of us have five talents, some may have two or some may even have one talent, however the Lord wants us to use those talents to multiple them so that we can enter into the joy of the Lord (Matthew 25:14-28).
+Some of us have five talents, some may have two or some may even have one talent, however, the Lord wants us to use those talents and multiply them so that we can enter into the joy of the Lord (Matthew 25:14-28).

-Protect you king by staying on the attack
+Protect your king by staying on the attack

 Two thousand years ago, Jesus died on a cross, yielded up His Spirit and declared before men and all of Heaven that “It is finished” (John 19:30).
 Before He laid down His life for you and me, He had come to seek and to save those that were lost.
-The Father allowed His Son to ascend up into Heaven where He would be seated at the right hand of the Father interceding on our behalf.
-We have been given power to remove the threats of the serpents and scorpions that come in our way (Luke 10:19).
+The Father allowed His Son to ascend up into Heaven where He is seated at the right hand of the Father interceding on our behalf.
+We have been given the power to remove the threats of serpents and scorpions that come our way (Luke 10:19).
 We know that any weapon that is formed against us will not prosper and every tongue that rises up in judgment will be condemned.
 We have been given the keys to the Kingdom of God so that whatsoever we bind on earth has already been bound in Heaven (Matthew 16:19).
 By the authority of God, whatsoever we loose on earth will also be loosed in Heaven because the word has made it so.
-When the enemy comes against you my brother to try and take you out, remember you are a king and when you submit to God, resist the devil, he will have to flee (James 4:7).
+When the enemy comes against you my brother to take you out, remember you are a king who must stay submitted to God, resist the devil, and he will have to flee from you (James 4:7).